masa08/flutter_with_ddd/PITCHME.md

   - Optimizefor UI
   - Productive Development
   - Fast on all platforms

-+++

-Example Code

-Object oriented programing language like JS
+  - Object oriented programing language like JS/Java

-[WIP]dartの特徴がわかるクラスのコードを書く

 ---